xanderstevenson/diy-devops-dashboard/README.md

 ### Description

 I made this project as a way for those new to DevOps to get started with the basic technologies invlolved.
+It requires setting up the basic technologies and then provides the user with an all-in-one place to see their progress and to better understand how these different tools interact in the DevOps lifecycle.

 ### Prerequisites